sisoe24/nukeserversocket/README.md

 ![Send Nodes](images/send_nodes.gif)

-- Receive
+- Receive nodes

-   When receiving nodes, you only need to start the Server ([Receive incoming request](#141-141execute-code)).
+   When receiving nodes, start the server with the mode on **Receiver**.

-- Send
+- Sending nodes

-  1. When sending nodes, switch the mode from **Receiver** to **Sender** and be sure that there is another NukeServerSocket instance listening for incoming network request ([Receive incoming request](#141-141execute-code)).
+  1. Switch the mode from **Receiver** to **Sender** and be sure that there is another NukeServerSocket instance listening for incoming network requests.
-  2. Select the nodes you want to send a click **Send Selected Nodes**.
+  2. Select the nodes you wish to send a click **Send Selected Nodes**.

 NOTES:

-- When sending nodes on the same computer, only the **Port** value must match the two Nuke instances.
+- When sending nodes to the same computer, only the **Port** value must match the two Nuke instances.
 - When sending nodes between different computers, both **IP Address** and **Port** must match the two Nuke instances.

 ## 1.5.
 Settings